angelicr0t/.angelicr0t./README.md

 This is a pt (ponytown) account, not an actual coding based account.
 I use nonbinary and masc pronouns, nonbinary preferred.

 I'm uh gay and bi curious (+ demiboy) I'm a super cool guy so er...
 Yeah.
-I have high functioning autism, suspected to have ADHD yet haven't tested for it.
-I'll add more to this later
+I have high functioning autism, suspected to have ADHD yet haven't tested for it because I'm broke as fuck. angelicr0t/.angelicr0t. on most socials (ex.
+Discord, Roblox, Pinterest, nd other shit).,I'll add more to this later

 <br/>